Amir-Rastkhadiv/fun-gym/README.md

 - The developer evaluated the Fun Gym website with a tool called  [WAVE- WEBAIM](https://wave.webaim.org/waverunner).

+- For improving the quality of web pages, the Fun gym developer used the Lighthouse automated tool.
+The audit covers performance, accessibility, progressive web apps, SEO, etc.

+- The developer evaluated the Fun Gym website with a tool called  [WAVE- WEBAIM](https://wave.webaim.org/waverunner).

 - To meet the word limits for GitHub commits, meta tags, and so on, the project designer used [EASYWORDCOUNT](https://easywordcount.com/).

 ### RESULTS OF TESTS